 James Moore 21:40

-You know what, when I found out you actually got charged by the bank to deposit checks, that was an eye opener for me.
+You know what, when I found out you got charged by the bank to deposit cheques, that was an eye-opener for me.

 Dean Horridge 21:48